itlab-vision/dl-benchmark/src/cpp_dl_benchmark/opencv_launcher/README.md

 OpenCV DNN launcher supports models in `IR (OpenVINO)` with `DNN_BACKEND_INFERENCE_ENGINE` (backend); `ONNX`, `Caffe` and `TensorFlow` formats with `DNN_BACKEND_OPENCV` (backend).

-Limitations on the models:
+## Limitations

+Models must meet the following requirements:
 - One input
 - FP32 input/output types

-Note that not all models are supported by OpenCV DNN module.
+> **NOTE:** Not all models are supported by OpenCV DNN module.
 For more information, refer to the [OpenCV documentation][opencv-dnn].

 <!-- LINKS -->
 [opencv-dnn]: https://docs.opencv.org/4.7.0/d2/d58/tutorial_table_of_content_dnn.html